Characterizing the ELS Values with Fixed-Population Invariance Axioms: Composition Axioms and Active-Player Consistency

 \begin{theorem*}[\citealp{wang2019family}, Theorem 3.2] Suppose that $\varphi$ is an ELS value.
 Then the following are equivalent:

 \begin{itemize}\itemsep-0.1cm \item[(I)] $\varphi$ satisfies (CM). \item[(II)] $\varphi$ is an ideal value. \end{itemize} \end{theorem*}

+A further related subclass of the ELS values is the class of \emph{procedural values} introduced by \citet{malawski2013ijgt}.
+In Malawski's framework, a value is procedural if and only if it satisfies (E), (L), equal treatment of equals, (CM), and weak monotonicity.
+Since equal treatment of equals is equivalent to (SYM) under (E) and (L), it follows that, within the class of ELS values, the procedural values are those ELS values that satisfy (CM) and weak monotonicity.
+Hence, the class of procedural values is a subclass of the ideal values of \citet{wang2019family}.
+Its intersection with the class of affine combinations of $\{\psi^s\}_{s=1}^{n-1}$ therefore consists of those affine combinations that also satisfy weak monotonicity.
+For example, this intersection includes the Shapley value.

-In sum, the affine combinations of $\{\psi^s\}_{s=1}^{n-1}$ and the ideal values are both subclasses of the ELS values, and both contain the class of least-square values (Figure \ref{fig:venn}).
-Within the class of ELS values, adding (CM) and (AC) collapses both subclasses to the least-square values.
-Theorems~\ref{comp ELS} and~\ref{consistency ELS} show that, within the ELS values, the composition axioms and active-player consistency both restrict attention to the same affine combinations of solutions (with the only additional possibility under composition being the egalitarian value); under (CM) and (AC), this subclass coincides with the least-square values.
+In sum, the affine combinations of $\{\psi^s\}_{s=1}^{n-1}$ and the ideal values are both subclasses of the ELS values, and both contain the class of least-square values (Figure~\ref{fig:venn}).
+In the notation of this paper, the family $\{\psi^s\}_{s=1}^{n}$ spans the class of ELS values, while affine combinations of $\{\psi^s\}_{s=1}^{n-1}$ form a distinguished subclass.
+Theorems~\ref{comp ELS} and~\ref{consistency ELS} show that, within the class of ELS values, the composition axioms and active-player consistency identify this same affine-combination class, with the egalitarian value as the only additional possibility under the composition axioms.
+Under (CM) and (AC), this subclass further reduces to the least-square values.